Paddling the Sea to Sky Marine Trail

 - Ramillies Channel Recreation Site

-Additionally, there are three provincial campsites on the Sea to Sky Trail, currently.
+Additionally, there are three provincial campsites on the Sea-to-Sky Trail.
 The three provincial sites are Halkett Bay Marine Provincial Park, Plumper Cove Marine Provincial Park and Porteau Cove Provincial Park.
 The parks can be viewed on our BC Marine Trails map.
+Recently, Apodaca Provincal Park on Bowen Island was added to the marine trail.